 Aside from its extensions, Chrome also includes some handy printing options.
 Users can select a Two-sided setting to print on both sides of the paper and also adjust the scale of pages from Chrome’s print preview.

-So, take your pick from one of the above browsers to print web pages.
-Those are browsers that enable users to strip down and annotate pages for printing with their built-in settings and additional extensions to save both ink and paper.
+These are browsers that allow you to strip down and annotate pages for printing with their built-in settings and additional extensions to save both ink and paper.